R300-AI/ITRI-AI-Hub/docs/genio-evk/step2.md

 $ sudo tar --strip-components=1 -xvf <BOOT_FIRMWARE>.tar.gz -C <IMAGE_PATH>/<IMAGE>
 ```

-### Step 3: Connecting Board to Host
+### Step 3: Connecting Board to Computer
-Follow the official instructions [HERE](https://mediatek.gitlab.io/aiot/doc/aiot-dev-guide/master/sw/yocto/get-started/connect.html) to connect the board to your host machine using a USB cable.
+Follow the steps in the official documentation [HERE](https://mediatek.gitlab.io/aiot/doc/aiot-dev-guide/master/sw/yocto/get-started/connect.html) to connect the board to your Computer.

 1. Connect the board to your host machine using a USB cable.
 2. Ensure the board is powered on.
 3. Verify the connection by checking if the device is listed using the `lsusb` command.

 ### Step 4: Launch genio-flash Tool
-Navigate to the directory where the image was extracted:
+Navigate to the directory containing the extracted image files by executing:

 ```bash
 $ cd <IMAGE_PATH>/<IMAGE>
 ```

-### Step 5: Start the Image Flasher to Match the Genio SoC
+### Step 5: Match the Genio SoC using Flash Tools

-Enter download mode using the following commands:
+Activate the image flasher and wait for the board to match by executing these commands:

 ```bash
 # for Yocto
 $ genio-flash --load-dtbo gpu-mali.dtbo --load-dtbo apusys.dtbo --load-dtbo video.dtbo

 # for Ubuntu
 $ genio-flash
 ```

 ### Step 6: Boot the Board into Download Mode

-Press and hold **Download** button and tap **RST** button on your board.
-Continue holding the Download button until you see the log message `Erasing mmc0`, as shown below:
+press and hold the **Download** button, then tap the **RST** button on your board.
+Refer to the layout [HERE](https://mediatek.gitlab.io/aiot/doc/aiot-dev-guide/master/sw/yocto/get-started/connect.html).
+Keep holding the Download button until the log message `Erasing mmc0` appears.

 <div align="center">
 <img src="assets/images/pages/genio_flash.png" width="560"/>
 </div>

 ### Step 7: Verify Installation
-After the flashing process is complete, ensure the board boots correctly:
+To confirm the board has booted into the operating system after flashing:

-1. Disconnect and reconnect the power cable to reboot the board.
+1. Power cycle the board by disconnecting and reconnecting the power cable.
-2. Connect to the board using a serial console (e.g., minicom or screen).
+2. Use a serial console application (e.g., `minicom` or `screen`) to connect to the board.
-3. Check the boot log for any errors.
+3. Review the boot log to ensure there are no errors and the operating system has started successfully.